Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Scheduling Search Tree

 \section{Scheduling Search Tree}

-Here we discuss the contents in the nodes of search tree and further paths.
-Each node $v$ in the search tree contains a corresponding objective $o$ among power, timing, area.
-There is also a high-level summary $s$ over design state that, like ``The design is suffering from severe timing violation of x\% of clock period'', or ``The power compared to initial design increased by x\%'', etc. It also contains a language-instructed strategy $\mathcal{G}$ over the use of EDA tools like ``explore various gate sizing options'' or ``aggressively recover power even with negative slack''.
-There is also a segment of tool manual associated with it that contains the correct use of EDA tools, which we would not show for license restrictions.
+Here we discuss the contents of the search-tree nodes and paths used for retrieval.
+Each node $v$ in the search tree contains a corresponding objective $o$ among power, timing, and area.
+It also contains a high-level natural-language design summary $s$, such as ``the design suffers from severe timing violation of x\% of the clock period'' or ``power has increased by x\% compared with the initial design.''
+The node further stores a language-instructed strategy $\mathcal{G}$ for using EDA tools, such as ``explore various gate-sizing options'' or ``recover power aggressively while tolerating limited negative slack.''
+A segment of objective-specific tool manual is also associated with each node to guide legal EDA tool use; we omit the licensed manual content.

-The tree is built by summarizing academic papers and technical reports and are filtered by engineers to ensure the tree is valid in terms of chip optimization.
-For example, there will not be the case that $v_i$ have summary $s_i$ of ``timing violation is small'' while the next node $v_{i+1}$ has $s_{i+1}$ denotes that ``timing violation is significant'' when timing optimization is performed.
+The tree is built by summarizing academic papers, technical reports, expert ECO strategies, and tool manuals, and is filtered by engineers to ensure validity for chip optimization.
+For example, a node with summary $s_i$ stating that ``timing violation is small'' should not transition to a next node $v_{i+1}$ whose summary $s_{i+1}$ states that ``timing violation is significant'' after timing optimization is performed.

-By extracting nodes in the search tree into a path, we could develop scheduling template that contains possible transition of designs states $s$ and corresponding strategies.
-And example path is shown in the following paragraph.
-It use natural language to summarize the design state changes and objectives selected during the path.
-It also have a sequence of description regarding high-level usage of EDA tools like exploring different options or increasing the efforts.
-The schedulers perform RAG at each schedule step so they can always retrieve the most relevant paths based on design state and QoR changes in one round of execute-schedule iterations.
+By extracting nodes in the search tree into paths, we obtain natural-language scheduling templates that describe possible design-state transitions, objective preferences, and corresponding strategies.
+An example path is shown below.
+It summarizes design-state changes and objective choices in natural language, and it describes high-level EDA tool usage such as exploring different options or increasing effort.
+The scheduler performs RAG at each schedule step to retrieve paths matched to the current design state, QoR changes, and user preference in one round of schedule--execute iterations.